felixlu/awesome-stars/topics.md

 ## javascript

+- [apify/crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js to build reliable crawlers.
+In JavaScript and TypeScript.
+Extract data for AI, LLMs, RAG, or GPTs.
+Download HTML, PDF, JPG, PNG, and o
 - [mdbootstrap/TW-Elements](https://github.com/mdbootstrap/TW-Elements) - 𝙃𝙪𝙜𝙚 collection of Tailwind MIT licensed (free) components, sections and templates 😎
 - [bcakmakoglu/vue-flow](https://github.com/bcakmakoglu/vue-flow) - A highly customizable Flowchart component for Vue 3.
 Features seamless zoom & pan 🔎, additional components like a Minimap 🗺 and utilities to interact with state and graph.
 - [finos/perspective](https://github.com/finos/perspective) - A data visualization and analytics component, especially well-suited for large and/or streaming datasets.